Lisa9601/bookkeeper/README.md

 #ISW2 project - Bookkeeper

-This is a cloned repository of the Apache BookKeeper project used to learn about software testing.
+This is a cloned repository of the Apache BookKeeper for learning purposes.